SkyeM33/3D-FPS/README.md

 ## What Makes this a Game

 You have a lot of agency in this world, you can wander around the strange barren landscape and choose to collect the coins or follow the quest given to you by a weird little cat.
 Even once you initiate the quest, there are multiple endings to get depending on how you choose to carry it out.
-The maze is randomly generated, making it a new challenge each time.
+The maze is randomly generated and the walls are hard to tell apart, making it a new challenge each time.

 ## References